Practice Policies & Information

 Insurance

-I do not participate in any insurance company provider networks with the exceptions of the Dupont (Aetna) program and Medicare.
+I do not participate in any insurance company provider networks with the exception of Medicare.
 I see Medicare patients and "accept assignment".
-Since I am not in other provider networks, this means that, except for Medicare and Aetna-Dupont (managed by ComPsych, Inc.) patients, you will be expected to provide payment in full at the time of service.
-I will provide you with itemized receipts necessary for you to be reimbursed directly by your insurance company.
-Any co-payments for Dupont-insured patients will also be expected at the time of service.
+Since I am not in other provider networks, this means that, except for Medicare, you will be expected to provide payment in full at the time of service.
+Medicare advantage plans are often inconsistent in issuing payment to me for services I provide.
+I will submit claims for you, but please be aware that you will be responsible for any copayments and may ultimately be responsible for the entire bill.

 Medication Prior Authorization Fees